Digimorph, An NSF Digital Library at UT Austin, Texas

 About this Specimen

-The specimen was scanned by Matthew Colbert on 13 August 2003 along the coronal axis for a total of 999 slices, each slice 0.131 mm thick with an interslice spacing of 0.131 mm.
+The specimen was scanned by Matthew Colbert on 13 August 2003 along the coronal axis for a total of 999 slices.
+Each 1024x1024 pixel slice is 0.131 mm thick, with an interslice spacing of 0.131 mm and a field of reconstruction of 121 mm.

 About the